PICK UP

 <Fukamushi Tea>

 Fukamushi Tea is grown mainly in the Nansei region of the prefecture.
-It is characterized by a deep flavor, derived from being steamed longer in the manufacturing process than regular green tea.
-Skilled tea makers fine-tune the steaming time with a touch of the leaves, while allowing for the weather in that particular year.
+It is characterized by a deep flavor, derived from being steamed longer than standard green tea.
+Skilled tea makers can judge how long the steaming process should take just by touching the tea leaves and paying attention to that year’s weather patterns.
 The tea has a rich, full-bodied flavor and fragrance that lets you savor the essential flavor of the tea leaves.

 <Kabuse Tea>

 The Hokusei region of the prefecture is Japan’s top producer of Kabuse Tea.
-Kabuse Tea is tea that has been cultivated by covering the tea bushes to shade them from direct sunlight for a certain length of time before the leaves are harvested.
+Kabuse Tea is tea that has been cultivated by blocking out direct sunlight to the tea leaves with a covering for a certain length of time before the leaves are harvested.
 This method produces a refined fragrance and a rich, mellow flavor.
 The color and taste change subtly depending on the environment, the amount of shade and the length of time in the shade.
 To produce such delicate characteristics, the cultivation process must be tightly controlled by the tea farmers throughout the year.